 Rental Property: Real Life Experiences

 Many people view residential rental property as a great investment.
-I’ve never had any A charge for borrowing money, most often based on a percentage of the amount owed.
-More in committing the time I perceive is necessary.
+I’ve never had any interest in committing the time I perceive is necessary.
 I’ve also not made much money on my residences.
 As such, I haven’t seriously considered the purchase of investment property.

 To get the true story, I interviewed three of my friends who are, with varying degrees of success, real estate investors.
 I was quite surprised to learn that, in spite of the problems they faced, they all agreed that buying rental property has been a great financial decision.
 In this post, I’ll provide insights into the financial benefits of real estate investing, along with the time and expense commitments.
 Lastly, I’ll relate some of their “ugly” experiences and the lessons you can learn from them.

 Introduction to Interviewees

 I interviewed three friends, all of whom have owned rental property, to get their insights.
 I’ll refer to them as K, J and B.